 - Filing Fee for a Chapter 13 $310.00 plus $25.00 for mailing the plan to creditors (same as the Chapter 7)

-- Chapter 13 Attorney Fees: are paid through the bankruptcy court as payments are made.
-All the chapter 13 attorneys are paid the same fee by the court.
+- Chapter 13 Attorney Fees: are normally paid through the bankruptcy court as payments are made unless you file at the last minute to stop a foreclosure.
+Filing at the last minute will delay the foreclosure but the judge wants a couple of payments into the plan if you are filing this in good faith to save the home.
+All attorneys are paid the same Chapter 13 fee by the court.
 There is no need to try to save money by using a “cheaper” attorney in a Chapter 13.
-The worst attorneys are paid the same fee by the court as the better attorneys.
+The worst attorney is paid the same fee as the best attorney.

 Ethical rules require attorney fees are paid before the case is filed in a Chapter 7.
-Bankruptcy attorneys cannot collect fees from a client after the case is filed just like creditors cant collect after the case is filed.
+Bankruptcy attorneys cannot collect fees from a client after the case is filed for prepetition work, just like creditors cant collect after the case is filed.
 Listen here to Judge Lloyd ordering an investigation and prosecution of one local attorney and his clients for collecting after the case is filed.
-She admonishes the attorney for unethical behavior for a whole hour.
+She admonishes the attorney for unethical behavior for a whole hour and hauls in the client for an investigation.